thekobewan/configure-ad/README.md

 <br>

-<h4>🔵 Process for Joining Client-1 to the Domain and Re-login as Admin</h4>
+<h4>Process for Joining Client-1 to the Domain and Re-login as Admin</h4>

 <p>Now it’s time to actually add Client-1 onto the domain.
 We’re going to login with the original user we created in the beginning and join Client-1 to the domain.
 Once Client-1 is on the domain, we are able to use our admin Jane Doe.</p>